Before He Cheats: Music video

 "Before He Cheats" made GAC music video history by debuting at number one.
 It also marks the third consecutive number-one music video on GAC for Underwood.
-It made history on CMT's Top Twenty Countdown for being at number one for a consecutive five weeks.
+It made history on CMT's Top Twenty Countdown for being at number one for consecutive five weeks.
 In December 2006, "Before He Cheats" was named the best video of 2006 by CMT's Top 20 Countdown.
 It also finished number two in GAC's Video of the Year for 2006 behind Trace Adkins's "Honky Tonk Badonkadonk".
 Proving its crossover success, the video made a debut at number 15 on the VSpot Top 20 Countdown, peaking at number 4.

 The video premiered on MTV's Total Request Live in April 2007, this is the second country music video to be premiered in this program, the first being "These Boots Are Made for Walkin'" by Jessica Simpson.

 On April 16, 2007, the video for "Before He Cheats" swept the CMT Music Awards, winning three categories: Video of the Year, Female Video of the Year, and Director of the Year.
 Underwood made history by being the first female to win Video of the Year.

 The video also garnered Carrie a nomination for Music Video of the Year at the 2007 Country Music Association Awards and a nomination for a 2007 MTV Video Music Award in the category of Best New Artist.

 The music video was ranked number nine on CMT's 100 Greatest Videos.
 It also ranked number one on GAC's Top 50 Videos of the 2000s.